Headless CMS vs. static site generator: how to get the best of both worlds

 What is JAMstack?

-All of this brings us back to our original question: headless CMS vs. static site generator?
+This brings us back to our original question: headless CMS vs. static site generator?
 As it turns out, the answer is both.

-How Headless CMSes and SSGs Work Together
+How headless CMSes and SSGs work together

-Applying the JAMstack approach, you can get the best of both worlds by combining the powers of static site generators, headless CMSs, and CDNs to build robust, engaging websites without sacrificing speed, security, scalability or affordability.
+Applying the JAMstack approach, you can get the best of both worlds by combining the powers of static site generators, headless CMSs, and CDNs to build robust, engaging websites without sacrificing speed, security, scalability, or affordability.

-Using headless CMS with a static site generator allows you to deliver omnichannel content at lightning speeds while still offering your content creation and marketing teams the usability they’ve come to love and expect from working with CMSes.
+Using headless CMS with a static site generator allows you to deliver omnichannel content at lightning speeds while offering your content creation and marketing teams the usability they’ve come to love and expect from working with CMSes.